gatsbyjs/gatsby/docs/docs/add-404-page.md

 hosting platforms default to using this as your 404 error page.
 If you're hosting your site another way, you'll need to setup a custom rule to serve this file for 404 errors.

+When developing, Gatsby adds a default 404 page that overrides your custom 404 page.
+But you can still visit the exact url for your 404 page to verify it's working as expected.